 Inspection Guidance:

 Proper operation of the GWMS is contingent upon the performance of the relevant types of preventive maintenance at the required frequencies.
 Consistent with the requirements of 10 CFR 50.36a(a)(1) and 10 CFR 50.34a(c)(1), the licensee is to maintain and use radioactive waste systems.
 Use of methods recommended by the manufacturer, supplemented by information available as a result of industry experience and standards form the basis for the processes the licensee uses to establish and preserve the required maintenance practices.
 Processes should be established for evaluating and documenting deviations from the recommended practices for preventive maintenance.
 Processes should be established for monitoring the effect of maintenance, and where necessary, changing the periodicity as mandated by changes in operational programs or when new equipment is placed into operation.
 Preventative maintenance activities, such as checking/replacing filter seals, moisture traps and gas venting filters can reduce operational radiation exposure (ORE) and degradation of GWMS performance.
 Preventative maintenance activities such as checking/lubricating valve linkages and dampers can prevent uncontrolled releases of radioactive material by ensuring that valves and dampers remain functional.
-ANSI/ASME N509 2002 and ANSI/ASME N510 provide guidance related to the testing of air treatment and handling components.
+American National Standards Institute (ANSI)/American Society of Mechanical Engineers (ASME) N509 2002 and ANSI/ASME N510 provide guidance related to the testing of air treatment and handling components.

 Proper operation of the features of the GWMS provided to minimize contamination of the facility, minimize contamination of the environment and facilitate decommissioning of the facility, require periodic maintenance and inspection.
 Licensees have processes established for evaluating the continued effectiveness of these features (e.g., maintenance of differential pressure detection devices for filter media, moisture control in charcoal beds, preventing chemical poisoning of charcoal beds and filters, etc.).